chris-creditdesign/nature-hiv-milestones/data/articles/milestone-4.md

 articleType: image
 secondary: false
 inner: false
-start: 1972
+start: 1984
-end: 1978
+end: ''
 title: Milestone 4
 URL: /#
-headline: Headline 4
+headline: AIDS is a pandemic disease
 imgURL: img/placeholder-600x400.jpg
 imgCredit: Credit
 imgAlt: Image alt text
 authorList:
-    - Author 1
-    - Author 2
-    - Author 3
+    - Ursula Hofer
 ---
-Milestone 4 dolor sit amet, consectetur adipisicing elit.
-Perspiciatis mollitia architecto pariatur, voluptates, aliquid quia tenetur, numquam cum dicta obcaecati quasi sunt facilis et molestias labore maxime id eos at. <a href="#">Read more</a>
+Epidemiological research shows that AIDS is much more geographically widespread than originally thought, and homosexual, heterosexual and mother-to-child transmission routes contribute to pandemic spread. <a href="#">Read more</a>